A Non-Profit 501(c)(3) Organization

 January 2024

-Lacie came to me last April as my, Forever-Foster; to live out the best "Remainder of her Forever"
+Lacie came to me last April as my, Forever-Foster; to live out the best "Remainder of her Forever" possible.

-When you take on a thirteen year old dog, you know you must make the most of every day; with them
+When you take on a thirteen year old dog, you know you must make the most of every day; with them and for them.

-Initially cautious of a Human hand reaching out to her, she quickly learned to accept Love from me, and
+Initially cautious of a Human hand reaching out to her, she quickly learned to accept Love from me, and people we met on our slow

-people we met on our slow walks around the neighborhood.
-Our late afternoon 1/2 block excursion was
+walks around the neighborhood.
+Our late afternoon 1/2 block excursion was around the corner from a school.
+Once she learned that

-smiled in the hope of getting attention from anyone she saw.
+people are a good thing, Lacie stopped and smiled in the hope of getting attention from anyone she saw.

-Lacie's legs moved faster in her dreams than when awake.She was on meds for arthritis and pain pills
+Lacie's legs moved faster in her dreams than when awake.She was on meds for arthritis and pain pills for her bad knees, as well as a

-for her bad knees, as well as a liver supplement.
-Pills awere disguised in a spoonful of kitten food and
+liver supplement.
+Pills awere disguised in a spoonful of kitten food and some rotisserie chicken bits.
+I got her a raised food and water

-shiny and fabulous, although she could no longer stand long enough to be groomed at the salon.
-We
+station that helped a lot.
+Her coat was shiny and fabulous, although she could no longer stand long enough to be groomed at the

-managed a walk around the block in the morning, to give her an appetite.
-I carried a harness in case
+salon.
+We managed a walk around the block in the morning, to give her an appetite.
+I carried a harness in case she needed her back

-she needed her back end lifted on the way, although I never had to use it.
+end lifted on the way, although I never had to use it.

-Lacie was totally deaf, from years of untreated ear infections and her eyesight was imperfect, so we had
+Lacie was totally deaf, from years of untreated ear infections and her eyesight was imperfect, so we had night-lights in every room and

-night-lights in every room and solar lights in the garden, so that she always knew where she was.
-I had
+solar lights in the garden, so that she always knew where she was.
+I had a theory about sounds being vibrations and would put my

-Dog".
+chin on the top of her head and say "Good Dog".
 She would come to me and lean in for me to do that.
-Of course, I'd pet her at the same time, so it
+Of course, I'd pet her at the

-wasn't very scientific.
+same time, so it wasn't very scientific.
 Either way, it pleased us both.

 There was nothing wrong with Lacie's sense of smell.
 We called her The Land Shark, as she'd circle the table when she smelled

 yummy food.
 She stole a shortbread cookie from the hand of an unsuspecting house guest, not well versed in dog behavior.
-His
+His hand

-chewing that hard cookie as fast as her old teeth could go.
+that hard cookie as fast as her old teeth could go.

 The neighborhood feral cats, that like to sun in my back yard quickly realized she was no threat.
 She was occasionally thrilled that